Asur (TV series)

 The series is about a team of forensic experts who must catch a serial killer who considers himself the incarnation of the asura Kali.
 Arshad Warsi and Barun Sobti star, alongside Anupriya Goenka, Riddhi Dogra, and Amey Wagh.
 Sharib Hashmi had a starring role in the first season, while Meiyang Chang and Abhishek Chauhan joined the main cast in the second season.
+Ahsaas Channa, Sandeepa Dhar and Shweta Basu Prasad joined the cast in the third season.

 Premise

 Set against the backdrop of the mystical city of Varanasi, Asur follows Nikhil Nair, a forensic-expert-turned-teacher, who returns to his roots at the Central Bureau of Investigation, and along with his former mentor Dhananjay Rajpoot, finds himself caught in a cat and mouse game with a brutal serial killer.